 The College of Social Science requires each student to complete an interdisciplinary minor.
-Minors approved to meet this requirement include: African Studies; Asian Studies; Environment and Health; Human Behavior and Social Services; International Development; Law, Justice and Public Policy; Leadership of Organizations; The City: Environment, Design, and Society; and Youth and Society.
+Minors approved to meet this requirement include: African Studies; Asian Studies; Environment and Health; Human Behavior and Social Services; International Development; Law, Justice and Public Policy; Leadership of Organizations; Race and Ethnicity in the United States; The City: Environment, Design, and Society; and Youth and Society.